danfuzz/samizdat/doc/language-guide/03-functions.md

 A logic function is one which is meant to be used, at least some of the time, as a logical predicate of some sort.
 In Samizdat, logical true is represented by a return value of any value at all, and logical false is represented by a void return.
-Logic functions, in general, may take any number of arguments (including none).
+Logic functions, in general, can take any number of arguments (including none).

 See the introductory section "Logic operations" for more details.